tomerlevy1/super-kanban.nvim/README.md

 - Time tracking support to log and review time spent on each task (`coming soon`)

 > ⚠️ **This plugin is in active development and currently in alpha.**
-> Expect breaking changes, unfinished features, and rough edges
+> Expect breaking changes, unfinished features, and rough edge.
-> Feedback and bug reports are very welcome — please open an issue if you run into problems!
+> Feedback and bug reports are very welcome - please open an issue if you run into problems!

 ---